GCTC-NTGC/gc-digital-talent/api/README.md

 You should probably ensure some amount are generated in the main DatabaseSeeder.php file, or in another seeder file which is called by DatabaseSeeder.

 In the case of a lookup table expected to hold a fairly small amount of data, you may want to skip creating a Factory and simply define a seeder which adds specific values to the database, instead of random ones.
-In this case, you may want to use a method like `updateOrCreate` or `firstOrCreate` to ensure you don't create multiple entries for the same values.
+In this case, you may want to use a method like `updateOrCreate` or `firstOrCreate` to ensure you don't add duplicate values when the seeder is run multiple times.